Acne Facts & Fiction With Dermatologist Dr. Ted Lain: Part 2

-If you experience acne breakouts, it’s essential to know what can help and what can make matters worse.
-There are many acne myths that just won’t go away despite advances in dermatological research.
+If you experience acne breakouts, it’s essential to know what can help acne and what can make matters worse.
+Unfortunately, many of the oldest acne myths continue to stick around despite advances in dermatological research.
 This conflicting information can make it difficult to decipher what’s acne fact and what’s acne fiction.
 So, to help clear up these myths once and for all, we’ve teamed up with board-certified acne dermatologist Dr. Ted Lain.
-Ahead, join Dr. Lain as he shares a few of the most common misconceptions and sets the record straight in this two part series.
+Ahead, join Dr. Lain as he shares a few of these common misconceptions and sets the record straight in this two part series.

 4 Common Acne Misconceptions